trozler/whereAmI/README.md

 [1]: https://img.shields.io/badge/Shell-Bash-89e051
 [3]: https://img.shields.io/badge/license-MIT-orange

-A one line shell script that returns you your IPv4 address and its geolocation.
+A short shell script that returns you your IPv4 address and its geolocation.

-## Update

-Originally findmepls.sh was used to find your IPv4 address and its geolocation.
-However,
-@METH-OD_MAN on reddit alerted me about a better api.
-So I created a second script oneliner.sh, which is a lot cleaner and simpler.

 ## Installation